-In recognition of the impending celebration of Fathers Day this weekend I’ve roped my husband into writing this week’s post.
-I hope you’re a Beatles fan because, inspired by a recent trip to Abbey Road, he’s peppered his post with song titles by the fab four!
+In recognition of the impending celebration of Fathers Day this weekend I’ve roped my husband into writing this week’s article.
+I hope you’re a Beatles fan because, inspired by a recent trip to Abbey Road, he’s peppered his article with song titles by the fab four!
 See how many you can spot.
-(Tip: there are 23 in the entire post!)
+(Tip: there are 23 in the entire article!)

 After a few tries I now have a shaving soap bar that’s works just as well, if not better, than any celebrity sponsored shaving foam/gel.
 Elaine asked me to share what I learned, in case it might be of some help to you.
 Like a madman I agreed so here some info on planet positive shaving.

 Even though the brands of shaving soap that I tried lasted a varying amount of time they still lasted approximately 3 times longer than a can of shaving foam or gel, making them an even more sustainable option.
 Here are the three brands I tried, plus some other ones on the market.

 Sally Miller Shaving Soap – approx €7.00 (can’t remember exact price)

 This shaving soap created an excellent foam and came in a reusable / recyclable aluminium tin, which helps prevent getting foam all over the floor when lathering.
 On the downside it left quite an unpleasant after taste in my mouth.
 I’m not sure if this company is still going as I can’t find a website for them or any information on the shaving soap.
 I bought mine in Bomar in Kilcoole in Co Wicklow, who also sell a base for making your own shaving soap.

 Clarkes Cedarwood & Seaweed Shaving Soap – €8.50 / €9.50